kristianolesenlarsen/pydst/docs/return_classes/data_return.md

 # The `data_return` class     [[source]](https://github.com/Kristianuruplarsen/PyDST/blob/master/PyDST/connection/connection.py)
-Contains the return of a table call.
+Contains the return of a data call.
 This is a return class for responses from `connection.get_data()`.

 _Parameters:_
 * response: a raw requests response served by `connection.get_tables()`.